MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 * Result (boolean) - Returns `true` if there are no errors related to this command.

-### GetImageList
-Obtains a list of the images currently stored on Misty.

-Endpoint: GET &lt;robot-ip-address&gt;/api/images/list

-Parameters
-- None

-Return Values
-* Result (array) - Returns an array containing one element for each image currently stored on Misty.
-Each element contains the following:
-   * Height (integer) - the height of the image file
-   * Name (string) - the name of the image file
-   * Width (integer) - the width of the image file
-   * userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.

 ### SaveImage (Byte Array String)
 Saves an image to Misty in the form of a byte array string.
 Optionally, proportionately reduces the size of the saved image.